apollographql/apollo/docs/source/tutorial/production.md

 Great job for making it this far!
 We've already learned how to build a GraphQL API with Apollo, connect it to REST and SQL data sources, and send GraphQL queries.
 Now that we've completed building our graph, it's finally time to deploy it! 🎉

 An Apollo GraphQL API can be deployed to any cloud service, such as Heroku, AWS Lambda, or Netlify.
 In this tutorial, we'll deploy our graph API to [Zeit Now](https://zeit.co/now).
-You will need to create a [Now account](https://zeit.co/signup) in order to follow these steps.
+You will need to create a [New account](https://zeit.co/signup) in order to follow these steps.
 If you haven't already created an [Apollo Engine](https://engine.apollographql.com/) account, you will need to sign up for one.

 ## Publish your schema to Engine